Guilford Quartz Monzonite

 Polished slab from the Guilford Quarry (1898).
 Width is approximately 10.7 cm.

 The old Guilford Quarry in January 2013, facing north.

-The Guilford Quartz Monzonite is a Silurian or Ordovician quartz monzonite pluton in Howard County, Maryland.
+The Guilford Quartz Monzonite is a Devonian quartz monzonite pluton in Howard County, Maryland.
 It is described as a biotite-muscovite-quartz monzonite which occurs as discontinuous lenticular bodies which intrude mainly through the Wissahickon Formation (gneiss).

 The extent of this intrusion was originally mapped in 1940 as the "Guilford granite".
 It was given its current name in 1964 by C. A. Hopson.
 Hopson grouped the Guilford Quartz Monzonite with the Ellicott City Granodiorite and the Woodstock Quartz Monzonite as "Late-kinematic intrusive masses."

 Description

 The Guilford Quartz Monzonite was described in 1898 as "perhaps the most attractive stone in the state" by Edward B. Mathews of the Maryland Geological Survey.
 He provides this detailed description of the granite:

 The rock of this area differs from all of the other granites of the state in the persistent presence of both light and dark colored micas.
 Thus, according to the German classification, it is the only "true granite" in the state.
 Other granites may have muscovite as a constituent, but it is not so abundant or typical as in the present instance.
 Both of the micas are products of the original crystallization of the molten rock magma, and they are frequently in parallel growths.
 The biotite, which is especially rich in iron, possesses a very dark color, but shows no evident disintegration or decomposition.
 The feldspar is almost entirely microcline, which shows the cross-twinning very clearly, and appears clear and fresh with very few included flakes or small crystals.
 These microclines form the largest individual areas in the rock mass, sometimes reaching 0.15-0.2 of an inch (4-5 mm.) in diameter, while the clear transparent grains of quartz average less than 0.01 of an inch (.03 mm.).
 The individuals are interlocked in a mosaic, which indicates that the rock can well withstand any pressure to which it may normally be subjected.
 The mica flakes are small and evenly disseminated, so that they do not injure the polish which may be given to the rock in preparing it for monumental purposes.

 Hopson reported the chemical composition (by %) of the Guilford Quartz Diorite from 1.5 miles west-southwest of Guilford along the Middle Patuxent River, as follows: